 The dedicated Morgantown truck accident lawyers at Robinette Legal Group, PLLC understand there’s no question that truck accidents are scary and overwhelming.
 It’s even more devastating when you suffer a severe injury due to the accident.
-If you or a loved one have been injured in a truck accident, call Robinette Legal Group, PLLC today.
+If you or a loved one have been injured in a semi-truck accident in West Virginia, call Robinette Legal Group, PLLC today.
 Our goal is to give you as much information as possible so you know exactly when to call a lawyer and what to do to make sure you get the help you need and deserve.

 Robinette Legal Group, PLLC has significant experience helping victims of serious motor vehicle accidents.
 Over the years, we have helped recover millions of dollars for our clients.
 Founding attorney Jeff Robinette started his career representing insurance companies and defending against personal injury lawsuits.
 Now, he uses the knowledge gained from those experiences to fight for justice and victory for you.

 This unique perspective gives us the ability to anticipate the strategies the insurance companies will use against our clients that have been injured in accidents with semi-trucks.

 Many people are so overwhelmed after a serious auto or truck accident that they don’t even know where to begin.
 An experienced Morgantown truck accident attorney can help you from start to finish.
 If you’ve never had to deal with a lawsuit like this before, you may not even be aware of all the issues that a lawyer will handle for you.